OmarMacPherson/Playford_2024/README.md

 For future developments, several data-driven enhancements could be implemented:

-* **Advanced Data Analytics:** By integrating predictive analytics, we could forecast job trends and demand across industries, offering deeper insights to event organizers for better planning and resource allocation.
+* **Advanced Data Analytics:** By integrating predictive analytics, we could forecast job trends and demand across industries, offering deeper insights to event organisers for better planning and resource allocation.
 * **Expanded Data Sources:** Incorporating additional job portals and automating the integration of these sources would increase the depth and variety of job listings available to attendees.
-* **Enhanced Reporting:** Introducing automated reporting with more dynamic visualizations and real-time updates for different stakeholders would improve tracking of event success metrics, such as job placement rates or sector performance.
+* **Enhanced Reporting:** Introducing automated reporting with more dynamic visualisations and real-time updates for different stakeholders would improve tracking of event success metrics, such as job placement rates or sector performance.

 These improvements would not only continue to drive operational efficiency but also offer actionable insights, making data-driven decisions more accessible to key stakeholders.